(This is part 3 of 4 in our Antarctica series)

 Day 6 was our first continental landing!
 We landed at Brown Bluff on the continent of Antarctica, aptly named for its towering brown cliffs on which 20,000 Adelie and gentoo breeding pairs harmoniously exist.
 The zodiacs had to navigate through a bit of an iceberg blockade to reach the landing site where penguins paraded around us.
 The weather was a bit challenging for photography as a freezing drizzle enveloped our landing.
 Later in the day though, the sun broke through through and as we cruised between massive icebergs glimmering in the light.

 On Day 7, the plan was to head to Astrolabe but unfortunately, our landing was cancelled as the swells were too high.
-A note here: this is an expedition cruise but I do think that the number of passengers, and particularly the number of much older passengers, does impart an overwhelming culture of caution.
-While I admire the commitment to safety, we are definitely accustomed to much more adventurous and active cruises.
-If we had to do it again, we would likely trade the luxury (sauna, gourmet meals, gorgeous cabins) for 2 landings daily and a smaller ship.
 The expedition team though did arrange a backup option by heading to Deception Island for the afternoon.
 Deception Island is a volcano’s caldera in the South Shetland Islands named as the island appears solid until you find the entrance into the flooded caldera, a narrow passageway named Neptune’s Bellows.
 As we passed through the narrow opening we learned why it is called the Bellows as the chilling Antarctic winds gripped us as we stood stoically on the bow.
 The landing site is filled with decaying buildings from its days as a seal and whale hunting base.
 Our landing here involved a short walk along the black sand beaches to marvel at the old structures and witness a few resting fur seals.
 One particularly eager one charged from his resting spot directly in front of us to make his way to the sea.
 A rookery of chinstrap penguins was located near the entrance to the caldera and we saw hundreds from a far distance, but we only saw one gentoo resting on the beach.
 Finally, we did our second Antarctic plunge into the waters of the caldera.
 Here though, the water is a bit kinder warmed from the steaming caldera…not quite comfortable but more tolerable!

 Day 8 we steamed ahead to Danco Island just off the peninsula in the Errera Channel.
 This was my favorite Antarctica day.
 Helped immensely by gorgeous weather we sailed into the Errera Channel with the sun shimmering off the blue waters guided in by several humpback whales.
 Danco island was teeming with 1600 breeding pairs of gentoo penguins….and several newborn gentoo penguins huddling up with their mothers for warmth.
 My favorite pictures of the trip.
 Groups of penguins traveled up the snowy slopes on “penguin highways” which are little tracks into the snow made by thousands of tiny penguin feet.
 We also completed our 3rd Antarctic plunge and this water was cooler than the other 2 dips…fortunately, we had a little sun!
 We also had the privilege of seeing a minke whale who found great amusement with our line of kayaks awaiting passengers who had signed up for kayaking.
 He (or she!) followed the rope tether under the water VERY close to the boat, coming up for air and gentle rolling along the line.
 Our day concluded with some beautiful fading sunlight highlighting the mountain peaks.